shweta-laha/Hacktoberfest/hospital-landing/README.md

   npm run start
   ```

-  The scripts will be compiled and your project will start add localhost at port 3000.
+  The scripts will be compiled and your project will start on your localhost at port 3000.